Police: 3-month-old in critical condition after being punched multiple times, man facing charges

 Crowe was then taken to the police station, where he confessed to hitting the baby several times in the head with a closed fist.

-Crowe has been charged with felony infecting great injury on the child.
+“I want justice for my son.
+I want people to know that this is not okay, it’s not tolerated,” Hueston said.
+“We need as many prayers as we can get for my son.
+Please.”

+“$5,000 from a bails bondman and this man, who has almost and could still possibly take my grandchild’s life, could be back out on the street,” Smith added.
+“I hope he burns in the hottest parts of hell.”

-He was booked into the Cherokee County jail and has a $50,000 surety bond.
+Justin Crowe is now being held in the Cherokee County Detention Center, charged with abuse of a child resulting in great bodily injury, and he has a $50,000 surety bond.

+If Brock survives, Crowe could face up to 20 years behind bars.
+If Brock passes away, Crowe’s charge would be upgraded to homicide.

+Brock’s family wants to give a special “thank you” to the doctors and nurses at the Shriner’s Hospital in Greenville where they’re praying Brock makes a full recovery.